-Biopharmaceuticals, Inc. (NASDAQ: KERX) from 2006 to 2016 and is currently chairman of the Audit Committee and a member of the Compensation Committee of Dyadic International, Inc. (OTC: DYAI).
+JACK KAYE.
+Jack Kaye, age 77, has served as a member of our Board since 2016.
+Mr. Kaye has also served as Chairman of the Audit Committee of Keryx Biopharmaceuticals, Inc. (NASDAQ: KERX) from 2006 to 2016 and is currently chairman of the Audit Committee and a member of the Compensation Committee of Dyadic International, Inc. (OTC: DYAI).
 Mr. Kaye began his career at Deloitte LLP, an international accounting, tax and consulting firm, in 1970, and was a partner in the firm from 1978 until May 2006.
 At Deloitte, he was responsible for servicing a diverse client base of public and private, global and domestic companies in a variety of industries.
 Mr. Kaye has extensive experience consulting with clients on accounting and reporting matters, private and public debt financings, SEC rules and regulations and corporate governance/Sarbanes-Oxley matters.
 Prior to retiring, Mr. Kaye served as Partner- in-Charge of Deloitte's Tri-State Core Client practice, a position he held for more than 20 years.
 Mr. Kaye has a Bachelor of Business Administration from Baruch College and is a Certified Public Accountant.
 We believe that Mr. Kaye is qualified to serve as a Non- Executive Director due to his extensive accounting and financial experience.

 DAVID MEEK.
 David Meek, age 57, has served as a member of our Board since June 2018.
-Mr. Meek is an executive biopharma leader with more than 30 years of experience in the biopharma industry, where he has held various global executive positions in major pharmaceutical and biotechnology companies.
-From January 2020 to March 2021, Mr. Meek was President & CEO, Director of FerGene, a gene therapy biotech focused on cancer.
-From July 2016 to December 2020, Mr. Meek was CEO and a member of the Board of Ipsen, a public biopharma company.
-From July 2014 to June 2016, he was Executive Vice-President and President of the oncology division of Baxalta prior to being acquired by Shire.
-He spent two years as CCO of Endocyte from August 2012 to July 2014.
-Mr. Meek also spent eight years at Novartis as a global franchise head from January 2005 to June 2007, CEO of Novartis Canada from July 2007 to December 2009, and region head of oncology for northern, central and Eastern Europe from January 2010 to August 2012.
-He began his biopharma career at Johnson & Johnson and Janssen Pharmaceuticals where he worked from July 1989 to December 2004 and where he held increasingly senior levels of executive roles.
+Mr. Meek is an executive leader with more than 30 years of experience in the biopharma industry, where he has held various global executive positions in major pharmaceutical and biotechnology companies.
+Most recently, Mr. Meek was President & CEO, Board Director of FerGene, a gene therapy biotech focused on cancer.
+From July 2016 to December 2020, Mr. Meek was CEO and a member of the Board of Ipsen, a public biopharma.
+Prior to joining Ipsen, he was Executive Vice-President and President of the oncology division of Baxalta prior to being acquired by Shire.
+He spent 2 years as CCO of Endocyte.
+Mr. Meek also spent 8 years at Novartis as a global franchise head, CEO of Novartis Canada, and region head of oncology for northern, central and eastern Europe.
+He also spent 14 years at Johnson & Johnson and Janssen Pharmaceuticals, where he held a variety of senior U.S. commercial positions.
 Mr. Meek serves as a Director for Entasis Therapeutics (ETTX) and Stargazer Pharmaceuticals, a private biotech.
 Mr. Meek holds a B.A. from the University of Cincinnati.
 We believe Mr. Meek is qualified to serve as a Non-Executive Director due to his extensive experience in the biotechnology industry.